nikolajlauridsen/PrawWallpaperDownloader/README.md

 * And more

 Inspirations is drawn from [Daily-Reddit-Wallpaper](https://github.com/ssimunic/Daily-Reddit-Wallpaper)

+#### Features
+* Sort by size
+* Sort by aspect ratio
+* Multi threaded download for fast downloading
+* Database functionality ensuring no redownloads and allows you to keep track of images downloaded
+* Scrape by section
+* Imgur album support (up to 10 images pr. album, will hopefully be improved)
+* Customize behaviour to your liking through an easy to use configurator
+* Logging functionality

 ## Install process
 1. Download and install python from https://www.python.org/ (If you're unsure download version 3.5 and chose default install)